KINGSTING/CSC173-DeepCV-Lumingkit/README.md

 </div>

 ### Objectives
-1. **Automated Domain Sorting:** Develop an HSV-based computer vision algorithm to calculate infection severity ratios (R) and automatically sort raw data into "Mild" ($R < 0.12$) and "Severe" domains.
+1. **Automated Domain Sorting:** Develop an HSV-based computer vision algorithm to calculate infection severity ratios (R) and automatically sort raw data into "Mild" (R < 0.12) and "Severe" domains.
 2. **Generative Prognosis:** Train a CycleGAN architecture with ResNet generators to learn the mapping between Mild and Severe domains without paired data.
 3. **Visual Inference:** Deploy a pipeline that accepts a user-uploaded mild leaf and generates a high-fidelity synthetic image of its predicted severe state.